AndrewPurio/rest-node-server/README.md

     </service-group>
     ```
     - Start the avahi daemon by entering the command: ```sudo service avahi-daemon start```

+4) Change the hostname
+    - Enter the following command: ```sudo nano /etc/hostname```
+    - Delete the text ("raspberrypi" by default) and replace it with "restnode"
+    - Save the configuration by pressing Ctrl + X, then press y

-5) Reboot the Raspberry Pi to apply the system changes by plugging it out then plugging it in or simply enter the following command in the terminal:
+6) Reboot the Raspberry Pi to apply the system changes by plugging it out then plugging it in or simply enter the following command in the terminal:
     ```sudo reboot```